Explore the science of light & shadows with these easy science experiments!

-Yep, all those shadow puppets you tried as a child or those evening walks with the kids when they're trying to step on your shadow to see if it hurts (does anyone else's kids do this or just mine?!) = Easy Science Experiment :)
+Yep, all those shadow puppets you tried as a child or those evening walks with your kids when they're trying to step on your shadow to see if it hurts (does anyone else's kids do this or just mine?!) = Easy Science Experiment!

 And with Groundhog's Day right around the corner, it's a great time of year to play with shadows!

 10 Easy Science Experiments: Shadow & Light Activities

 Groundhog's Day is actually one of my favorite mini-holidays but not for the reason you think.